-- 23. Penalties for infringement of Engine allocation articles: - Infringement before the race: the rider will start the race from the pit lane exit after the green light is on (2 races in a row for the Superbike class).
-Penalties will be applied from the first race of the season till the end of the current season. - Infringement for a red flagged race with less than 3 laps completed: rider will start the restarted race from pit lane. - 24.
-Should a Superbike Team have a Technical Protest lodged against them after Superbike Race 1 then they have three options; - i) Immediate Examination time allowing. - ii) Replacement of Suspected parts, with the replaced parts impounded for examination later.

-- iii) Checking of all seals, use the machine 'as is' in Race 2 and for any infractions found then penalties will be applied to BOTH Superbike races. - 25.
+- 23. Penalties for infringement of Engine allocation articles: - Infringement before the race: the rider will start the next 2 races (Superbike Race 1 and 2 excepting Superpole race) from the pit lane exit after the green light is on.
+Penalties will be applied from the first race of the season till the end of the current season. - Application for a red flagged race with less than 3 laps completed: rider will start the restarted (new) race from pit lane. - 24.
+Should a Superbike Team have a Technical Protest lodged against them after Superbike Race 1 then they have three options; - i) Immediate Examination time allowing. - ii) Replacement of Suspected parts, with the replaced parts impounded for examination later. - iii) Checking of all seals, use the machine 'as is' in Race 2 and for any infractions found then penalties will be applied to BOTH Superbike races. - 25.
 Penalties for infringement of tyre sticker rules during the season: First offence: warning, Second offences and further offences: €250 fine.